Universal Algebraic Methods for Constraint Satisfaction Problems: Abelian Algebras

-\begin{lemma}[ {\cite[Lem~6.8]{MR3076179}}] If $\bA$ belongs to a variety with a weak difference term and if $\beta$ and $\gamma$ are congruences of $\bA$ satisfying $[\beta, \beta] \leq \gamma$, then $\CC{\beta}{\beta}{\gamma}$. \end{lemma} \begin{remark} It follows immediately from Lemma~\ref{lem:abelian-quotients} that in a locally finite Taylor variety, $\var{V}$, quotients of abelian algebras are abelian, so the abelian members of $\var{V}$ form a subvariety.
+\begin{lemC}[ {\cite[Lem~6.8]{MR3076179}}] If $\bA$ belongs to a variety with a weak difference term and if $\beta$ and $\gamma$ are congruences of $\bA$ satisfying $[\beta, \beta] \leq \gamma$, then $\CC{\beta}{\beta}{\gamma}$. \end{lemC} \begin{rem} It follows immediately from Lemma~\ref{lem:abelian-quotients} that in a locally finite Taylor variety, $\var{V}$, quotients of abelian algebras are abelian, so the abelian members of $\var{V}$ form a subvariety.
 But this can also be derived from Lemma~\ref{lem:HM-thm-7-12}, since $[\beta, \beta] = 0_A$ implies $d^{\bA}$ is a \malcev term operation on the blocks of $\beta$, so if $\bA$ is abelian---i.e., if $\CC{1_A}{1_A}{0_A}$---then Lemma~\ref{lem:HM-thm-7-12}, implies that $\bA$ has a \malcev term operation.
 (This will be recorded below in~Theorem~\ref{thm:type2cp}.)
 It then follows that homomorphic images of $\bA$ are abelian.
-(See~\cite[Cor~7.28]{MR2839398} for more details). \end{remark}
+(See~\cite[Cor~7.28]{MR2839398} for more details). \end{rem}